 The part that people ask about most often is how the trigger works.
 I hope this photo helps explain (click photo to enlarge).
 The trigger pull is a bent piece of wire, pivoting around a screw.
 The top end of it forms a hook which goes through a hole in a strip of metal.
-When you pull the trigger, the wire turns counterclockwise around the screw and the hook pulls down and out of the metal strip.
+When you pull the trigger, the wire turns counter clockwise around the screw and the hook pulls down and out of the metal strip.
 Some nails (barely visible) keep the strip from moving down with the hook.
 The spring from the left then pulls the strip left.
-The two gray pieces of string (tennis racquet string, actually) then goes taut and pulls the lever on the ball valve.
+The two grey pieces of string (tennis racquet string, actually) then goes taut and pulls the lever on the ball valve.
 This causes the lever to turn 90 degrees, opening the ball valve very rapidly.
-I left some slack in the gray string so that the spring and strip of metal would accelerate before starting to open the valve so that the actual valve rotation would happen with more of a sudden jerk.
+I left some slack in the grey string so that the spring and strip of metal would accelerate before starting to open the valve so that the actual valve rotation would happen with more of a sudden jerk.

 To set the gun, the spring needs to be pulled and the metal strip hooked onto the trigger, then the valve is closed, and the air tank pressurized with an air compressor.

 That spring is quite hard to pull back, so I added a string and a lever to help pull it when setting it.
 You can see the lever towards the back of the photo.
 The white string is attached to the lever and pulls the strip back when the lever is rotated back and down.